irinaverse/IrisDataset/README.md

 ## Juno_and_Jupiter
-Flowers and Numbers - Irina's Irises
+Flowers and Numbers - Irina's Iris Dataset